leticiagcapovilla/mywikitest/home/Machine/high_level_app_virt_acc.md

 #### Setting up the development and testing environment

-This [wiki page][link] describes the installation process of all libraries necessary for the HLA development.
+This [wiki page](/home/Groups/FAC/setup_workstations) describes the installation process of all libraries necessary for the HLA development.

 <br />